ramakarl/just_math/README.md

 Platforms: Tested on Win10, Visual Studio 2019<br>
 Dependencies: OpenGL only, CUDA is optional (flag at cmake time)<br>

+Cmake build options should default to BUILD_OPENGL=ON, BUILD_CUDA=off, BUILD_CONSOLE=off.
+Keep these settings.
+CUDA and/or Console mode are not yet well supported.

 **Step 1)** Cmake and build Libmin. <br><br>
 `cmake -S \just_math\libmin -B \build\libmin`<br><br>
 The binary (build) path should be outside of the source \just_math folder.<br>